-Best Netflix VPN in 2020
+Best Netflix VPN in 2021

 The apps are easy to use and work across lots of devices including iOS and Android or Mac and PC.
 The great thing is that the app will automatically connect to the best server and open a browser right there at the target site so you're ready to go.

-Beyond Netflix, this also gets you online for Amazon Prime, Hulu and YouTube to name a few.
-Pricing is average but go for a longer term 36 month plan and price really drops.
+Beyond Netflix, this also gets you online for Amazon Prime, Hulu, and YouTube to name a few.
+Pricing is average but go for a longer-term 36-month plan and the price really drops.

-- Fast Netflix access
+- Fast streaming access

-- Lots of locations
+- Plenty of locations

-- Great performance
+- Superb performance

-- Mobile app could be better
+- Mobile app needs work

 NordVPN is a superb choice for Netflix streaming as it offers really fast connection speeds meaning UHD quality.
-This works in lots of locations thanks to the many servers on offer and connects quickly and easily using the decent apps.
+This works in lots of locations thanks to the many servers on offer and connects quickly and easily using decent apps.
 There is also 24/7 customer support so should you have any issues you'll be up and running again in no time.

-Nord works across lots of servers so this is a great option if you plan to geo trot a lot with your Netflix account.
-This will get you online in the US, UK, Europe and beyond without any issues.
-It'll also do it while keeping you super secure thanks to a double 2048-bit encryption, two kill switches, DNS leak protection and all those servers.
+Nord works across lots of servers so this is a great option if you plan to geo-trot a lot with your Netflix account.
+This will get you online in the U.S., UK, Europe, and beyond without any issues.
+It'll also do it while keeping you super-secure thanks to a double 2048-bit encryption, two kill switches, DNS leak protection and all those servers.

 There's a 30-day money-back guarantee, so why not give this a try to see if it's for you?